Never have the words ‘location, location, location’ been more crucial than in Mayfair.

 For example take Green Street a mixture of traditional red brick houses, then changing to Portland stone.
 Behind the period façades only a handful of these houses enjoy a wonderful outlook over a private communal garden, while some look over a school or neighbouring property, but this is a secret few share.

-Buying the best property in Mayfair
+Choosing the Best Location in Mayfair

 I would say that there are only ten streets you should be looking at in Mayfair; these include Charles Street, Upper Grosvenor Street, Mount Street and Green Street.